What is an Abscess?

-In veterinary medicine, surface abscesses can be treated in 2 ways.
-If it’s not very big and serious it would usually with a course of antibiotics.
+In veterinary medicine, surface abscesses can be treated in two ways.
+If it’s not very big and serious it would usually be with a course of antibiotics.
 If we encounter a big abscess then surgical debridement is necessary.

 For abscesses in other places other than the skin, there is usually an underlying condition causing it.
 For example, an abscess on the cheek there might be a tooth problem that needs resolving.

 Abscesses in the internal organs are hard to diagnose at first and require further diagnostic tools.

 If left untreated, they can continue to grow and will require surgical intervention to resolve.
 It is important that abscesses are drained quickly if they are located near vulnerable organs, such as the eye, lungs, or brain.

 Step 1: Perform a physical exam to check for an abscess